-Mira Koroma is the National Head of the Family Support Police Unit in Sierra Leone.
+Mira Koroma Dumbaya is the National Head of the Family Support Police Unit in Sierra Leone.
 She is an international development expert providing support for international crises such as the Ebola outbreak throughout Sierra Leone in 2014-2015 and after the Haitian earthquake in 2013.
 She has been recognized for her police work and efforts in international peace building by the United Nations, UN Women, International Law Enforcement Academies, and Sierra Leone.
-Superintendent Koroma organized the Family Support Unit’s ‘Operation Dawn’ Outreach program geared towards addressing child labor, child trafficking, child prostitution, sexual exploitation and teenage pregnancy.
+Superintendent Dumbaya organized the Family Support Unit’s ‘Operation Dawn’ Outreach program geared towards addressing child labor, child trafficking, child prostitution, sexual exploitation and teenage pregnancy.
 She seeks to leverage policy and education to combat corruption in the Sierra Leone police force and local government.

 Placement Organization: The Office of Mayor Michael B. Hancock and the Denver Police Department